adityas129/blog/content/posts/Winter2020.md

 <strong> Technical </strong>

 * Machine Learning: I have been trying to level up in ML for a while now.
-I still want to keep working on this goal and hope to finish up work on fast.ai to improve my skills in the field while working on a few projects
+I still want to keep working on this goal and hope to finish up work on fast.ai to improve my skills in the field while working on a few projects.
 * Brain Computer Interfaces: Ever since I have been introduced to the tech behind BCI, I have been very captivated by their potential.
-I hope to further explore the inner workings of the tech
+I hope to further explore the inner workings of the tech.
+* Coding: This is a little more generic but I would just like to become a better programmer, be that developing proficiency at a certain language or getting better at problem-solving.

 <strong> Non-Technical </strong>

-* Reading: This is something I have not been able to do for a long period of time.
-I intend to change that and attack the ever-expanding reading list
+* Reading/Writing: This is something I have not been able to do for a long period of time.
+I intend to change that and attack the ever-expanding reading list.
+I'm also planning to keep active with this blog and starting a newsletter soon - stay tuned :)
 * Wellness: My physical health and diet has deteriorated over the past year; I hope to change that
 * Travel: I will be travelling for a little bit come March.
 The tight timelines between school and co-op don’t allow for much extended travel and hence this goal.